Nera26/pokerhub/docs/player/rng-whitepaper.md

 - Every hand stores `{seed, nonce, commitment}` in an append-only log that is hashed into a nightly Merkle root.
 - The root is timestamped and signed with the server's Ed25519 key so regulators can verify provenance.
 - An open-source verifier script reproduces the shuffle and validates the signed Merkle proof against the public key.
+- Proofs are published to a public GCS bucket (`gs://pokerhub-proofs/`) for long-term archival and community audits.

 ## Audit Methodology